Last Updated on April 3, 2022 by Andrew Culture

 After the white coat wearing folk at Aston completed the gargantuan task of collating a whole lot of feedback from three months of public listening tests – following on from 18 months of development work behind closed doors – a new microphone has been born.
 It’s worth bearing in mind that Aston Microphones’ product range is remarkably small, so launching a new product is far from ‘just another day at the office’ for these guys.
 It’s a real big deal.

 Introducing the Aston Element… bundle

-The Element is packaged as a bundle and includes a shock mount and nifty magnetic pop shield.
+The Element is packaged as a bundle and includes a shock mount and a nifty magnetic pop shield.
 The microphone itself has a new proprietary capsule type designed by Aston, called ‘Ridyon’.
 It’s a large, but lightweight, moving coil diaphragm which uses phantom power to deliver a capacitor-style performance and clarity, with the punch of a dynamic mic and open sound of a ribbon.

-The Element is a flexible beast, and is ideally suited to, well, everything by the looks of it.
-Although the blind testing was based on acoustic guitar along with male and female vocal, by having the transient detail of a capacitor, the robustness and directionality of a dynamic and the midrange presence of a ribbon means that it could be put in front of practically any sound source and it should be able to reproduce it with aplomb.
+The Element is a flexible beast and is ideally suited to, well, everything by the looks of it.
+Although the blind testing was based on acoustic guitar along with male and female vocal, by having the transient detail of a capacitor, the robustness and directionality of a dynamic and the midrange presence of a ribbon mean that it could be put in front of practically any sound source and it should be able to reproduce it with aplomb.